vinfreecs/genga/docs/Collisions.rst

 A collision between two particles happens when the separation :math:`r_{ij}` between two bodies :math:`i` and :math:`j` gets smaller than (or close to) the sum of their physical radii :math:`R_i + R_j`.
 The current version of GENGA treats collisions as perfect inelastic mergers by forming one single bigger body.
-During this collision process, linear momentum is conserved, but not the energy, since a part of the kinetic energy and the potential self-energy is transferred into an internal energy :math:`U`.
+During this collision process, linear momentum is conserved.
+Physically, a part of the potential and kinetic energy is transformed into an internal energy.
+GENGA keeps track of this internal energy :math:`U`, such that the overall energy of the system is conserved.
 Angular momentum is conserved by transferring the angular momentum of the two bodies into the spin of the new body.

 The :literal:`Collision Model` option can be used to implement a different collision model than perfect merger.
 This can be done int the :literal:`collide` function in the file :literal:`directAcc.h`.